 "...Rural local needs homes are those provided by a Registered Provider of Social Housing (RPSH) also known as a Housing Association, to enable local people to remain in the village where they live or work and not be forced to move away because of high house prices and high rents.
 These homes remain available for people with local connections in perpetuity..."

 Rural Local Needs Housing Guidance Notes, Ashford Borough Council (2013)

-Crucially, unlike other forms of social housing, which are subject to right to buy, these units remain available in perpetuity to rent by people with local connections.
+Crucially, unlike other forms of affordable and social housing, which are subject to right to buy, 'local needs' units remain available in perpetuity to rent by people with local connections.

 Support for local needs housing

 Executive summary (extract) "...The Wye Neighbourhood Plan household survey identified the level of local support for the principle of affordable housing.
 The responses showed that 75.3% of households considered that it was 'very important' (43.9%) or 'important' (31.4%) to provide affordable housing.